acid-info/logos-site-builder/README.md

 ## Problem statement & background

-Initially, we started with developing the design system which we are going to use to build not only the Logos website but hopefully across all other web-based projects falling under the Logos branding.
-However, during the process of developing the Design System, Ned came up with the idea of making a modular system that can build and create all those products for us and other people with a design that looks very similar to documentation websites.
+Initially, we started with developing the design system which we are going to use to build not only the Logos website but hopefully across all other web-based projects falling under the Logos collective.
+However, during the process of developing the Design System, X-ray came up with the idea of making a modular system that can build and create all those products for us and other people with a design that looks very similar to documentation websites.
 At this moment we considered using existing documentation builder frameworks such as [docusaurus.io](http://docusaurus.io/).
 But this would come with one big drawback which is a limitation in **customisability and expandability**

 > While we might have a clear design at the moment, there will be many hidden corners and functionalities which require a high level of customization, and hence using an existing framework that is designed for only documentation website making, will not cut it.
 It is important to put a difference between a UI that looks like a documentation website with a website that is supposed to only function as documentation.
 In our case, the Logos website and all its related projects will have almost the same documentation-looking UI, but with lots of different features and functionalities and probably occasional pages with a customized design underneath.
 >